 In the 2018-19 season, Vengerov was invited to open the season of the Orquesta Filarmónica della Scala conducted by Riccardo Chailly.
 In 2022, he celebrated 40 years on the stage with a concert at the Royal Albert Hall in London accompanied by great friends.

 On this occasion, he will offer us a complete programme that begins with three pieces written in 1853 and composed by three great friends: Clara Schumann, Robert Schumann and Johannes Brahms.
-The concert will be rounded off by one of Alexey Shor’s piano sonatas and Sergei Prokofiev’s sonata for violin and piano.
+The concert will be rounded off by one of Alexey Shor and Sergei Prokofiev’s sonatas for violin and piano.